ANUBushfireInitiative/bushfire-drone-simulation/bushfire_drone_simulation/README.rst

             }
         }

-*  And a dictionary containing the following information about water bombers
+*  A dictionary containing the following information about water bombers

 .. code-block:: json